OwenGraham/Sparta-API-Testing/README.md

 - The product owner should be contacted to discuss the status codes provided by the API, as in many cases the codes received and the most suitable.
 Similarly, they may want to consider adding more informative messages to API responses.
 - The create Spartan feature needs fixing.
 - The Swagger documentation should be updated to correctly provide level of authentication needed for API calls.
+- Create POJO objects for Spartans and courses for more thorough comparison of expected and actual data.